wildfly-extras/creaper/README.md

 from classpath.
 It must be a sibling of the `SetupDatasource` class and be named `SetupDatasource.groovy`.

-If you have both online and offline implementations of a command, it is preferrable to merge them into a single class:

-    public class SetupDatasource implements OnlineCommand, OfflineCommand {
-        @Override
-        public void apply(OnlineCommandContext ctx) throws CommandFailedException {
-            ctx.client.apply(new CliFile(SetupDatasource.class));
-        }

-        @Override
-        public void apply(OfflineCommandContext ctx) throws CommandFailedException {
-            ctx.client.apply(GroovyXmlTransform.of(SetupDatasource.class));
-        }

-        @Override
-        public String toString() {
-            return "SetupDatasource";
-        }
-    }

-Note the `toString` method -- it should return a short description useful for logging purposes.
+Note the `toString` method on commands -- it should return a short description useful for logging purposes.
 It's not mandatory, but highly recommended at least for often used commands.

 Your new command can be used in the same way the built-in commands are: